Guide

 Image Not Showing

-Nine times out of ten it's one of these: relative URL (/image.png instead of the full https:// path), file too big (keep under 1MB), server too slow (platforms give up after a few seconds), or wrong Content-Type header.
+Nine times out of ten it's a relative URL (/image.png instead of the full https:// path), a file that's too big (keep it under 1MB), a slow server (platforms give up after a few seconds), or the wrong Content-Type header.
 Check these first before going down any rabbit holes.

 Access-Control-Allow-Origin: *